-A powerful performer.
-Optimized for multitasking between multiple programs.
-Bright and color-accurate display.
-Slim design.
+This powerful performer is optimized for multitasking between multiple programs.
+Bright and color-accurate display with a slim design.
 Runs cool under pressure.
 Features an ergonomic keyboard.
 Up to 20 hours of battery life.
 Available in silver and gray.

-Especially affordable.
-Offers up to 8 hours of battery life and speedy performance.
-Features a bright and vivid display, along with a wide viewing angle.
+Especially affordable, this ASUS offers up to eight hours of battery life and speedy performance.
+Features a bright and vivid display along with a wide viewing angle.
 Lightweight design.
-Fingerprint login provides added security.
+Fingerprint reader login provides added security.
 Has a backlit keyboard and a huge array of ports.
 Gen 1 USB A and C and Intel Core i3.

-A simple, lightweight design that maximizes portability.
-Weighs just 2 pounds and measures 13 mm thick, and sports 8GB RAM.
+The simple, lightweight design of the Pixelbook maximizes portability.
+It weighs just 2 pounds, measures 13 mm thick, and sports 8GB RAM.
 Battery life lasts up to 12 hours.
 Utilizes Intel Core i5 CPU.
 Chrome OS is extremely intuitive to use and updates automatically.
 Includes a 1080p webcam.

 Expensive for a Chromebook.
 No biometric login.

 Bright and vibrant display.
-Boasts 10.5 hours of battery life and can charge to 80 percent of capacity in approximately one hour.
+Boasts 10.5 hours of battery life and can charge to 80% capacity in approximately one hour.
 Impressively fast processing with 10th Gen Intel Core i5 and 8GB RAM.
 Optimized for multitasking.
 Slim and featherweight design.
 Features one USB-C and one USB-A port.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-If you’re someone who works on the go or travels frequently, you'll appreciate having a compact and lightweight computer with reliable battery life.
+If you are someone who works on the go or travels frequently, a compact and lightweight business laptop with reliable battery life is crucial.
 If your laptop will mostly be staying in one spot, you may be able to sacrifice convenience for power and performance.
 What’s more, although storage has never been more affordable, you will still have to decide how much space you need and whether the speed of a solid-state drive is worth the additional cost.

-Your laptop is the center of your work.
-Whether it’s your communication hub, your primary design tool, or a combination thereof, it will be the center of your work and should be suited to your needs and built to last and perform.
+Whether your new business laptop will serve as your communication hub, your primary design tool, or a combination thereof, it will be the center of your work and should be suited to your needs and built to last and perform.
 Here are some key factors to understand before making this big purchase.

 You probably already have a preferred operating system, particularly if you use specific programs for your job.
 If you work in an office, you might be required to use a specific operating system.
 However, you should still have an idea of what each operating system currently has to offer.

-Windows 10: This is the most recent version of Microsoft’s classic software.
-It’s also one of the most popular operating systems currently available due to its ease of use and many programs.
+Windows 10 or 11: These are the two most recent versions of Microsoft’s classic software.
+Windows is also one of the most popular operating systems currently available due to its ease of use and many programs.
 Pay attention to which software is offered as part of the package in your new laptop.

-Linux: This doesn’t come with most laptops out of the box, but Linux is free and this open-source software can be customized to suit your needs.
+Linux: Although it doesn’t come with most laptops out of the box, Linux is free, and this open-source software can be customized to suit your needs.
 It’s straightforward to use, but you might need to do a bit of light programming to tweak settings from time to time.

 The CPU determines the overall speed and performance of your machine.
 It does the bulk of the work and “thinking” of the computer, and its RAM allows your computer to handle multiple tasks at once.
 Both are vital to a high-performing machine that can handle a variety of tasks at once.

-CPU: The majority of today’s processors are made by Intel, with the fastest CPUs available for laptops being the i5, i7, and i9 core processors.
+CPU: The majority of today’s processors are made by Intel, with the fastest CPUs available for laptops being Intel Core i5, i7, and i9.
 Most CPUs are quad-core processors, meaning there are four separate units for computing and executing functions.
-More powerful CPUs like the i9 feature hexa-core designs, though these are often expensive and typically used for more intensive work like 3D modeling, coding, or video editing.
+More powerful CPUs like i9 feature hexa-core designs, though these are often expensive and typically used for more intensive work such as 3D modeling, coding, and video editing.

 RAM: Random access memory is what enables your CPU to do its work efficiently and without slowing.
-For a basic business laptop, 4GB to 8GB of RAM will be sufficient for most people.
-If you want to make the most of your CPU or you’ll be editing videos, 16G is your safest option, though you’ll pay extra for it.
+For a basic business laptop, a load of 4GB to 8GB RAM would suffice for most people.
+If you want to make the most of your CPU or plan to edit videos, 16GB is your safest option, though you’d pay extra for it.

 More is more when it comes to storage space, but you will pay a higher price for it.
 Most people can make do with 500GB, and at 1TB, you should have plenty of space for years.
 However, if you know you’ll need to store large files on your computer, you might want to consider up to 2TB or 4TB of storage.

 HDD and SSD: There are two primary types of storage: the hard disk drive (HDD) and the solid-state drive (SSD).
 The HDD is the traditional (and less expensive) option, using a spinning disc to read data.
 The SSD has no moving parts and is significantly faster.
-In addition, it tends to fare better on the move since there are no parts to be disrupted.
+In addition, it tends to fare better during transport since there are no parts to be disrupted.
 The smallest SSDs usually hold 256GB.

 Other important considerations when buying a laptop are its size, shape, and weight.
 There’s no debate that smaller and lighter is better, but higher-performing machines sometimes come in larger packages.
-The latest laptops are smaller than ever, and it’s possible to find a compact machine with a decent amount of processing power – but you’ll often pay top dollar for it.
+The latest laptops are smaller than ever, and it’s possible to find a compact machine with a decent amount of processing power, but you are likely to pay top dollar for it.

-Most laptops weigh between two and five pounds.
-Anything less than three pounds is generally quite easy to carry around.
+Most laptops weigh between 2 and 5 pounds.
+Anything less than 3 pounds is generally quite easy to carry around.
 You should also take the weight of charging cables, mouse, and other accessories into consideration.

 It’s a tricky balance between performance and convenience, but it’s ultimately up to you to decide which is more important.
 If you’re regularly working on the go or traveling, a sleek form factor may be a necessity.